 The Origin Of “Jump The Shark”

-The phrase ‘jump the shark’ is said to come from the American TV series Happy Days, specifically in an episode called ‘Hollywood’ that aired on September 1977.
+It’s believed that the phrase jump the shark comes from the TV series Happy Days, in an episode called ‘Hollywood’ that aired on September 1977.

-There’s a scene from this episode where a character known as Fonzie is challenged to jump over a shark that’s been confined in the waters near the beach.
-Fonzie is hesitant to take on the challenge at first, but is quickly peer pressured by those around him to accept.
+There’s a scene from this episode where Fonzie, a character from the show, is challenged to jump over a shark that has been confined in the waters near the beach.
+Fonzie is hesitant to take on the challenge at first, but due to the peer pressure from the crowd, he ends up accepting.

-Now out on the water, Fonzie has his water skis on and is being pulled behind a boat.
-He’s picking up speed, making his way to the shark’s location.
-Observers can hardly believe that he’s accepted to do something so risky.
-Approaching the ramp, Fonzie gets ready to literally jump over the shark.
-He does so, and the people watching from the shore start to cheer.
+Now out on the water, Fonzie has his water skis on and he is being pulled behind a boat.
+As he picks up speed and makes his way to the shark’s location, observers on the beach can hardly believe what he’s about to do since it is so risky.
+With the ramp quickly approaching, Fonzie gets ready to literally jump over the shark, and over he goes!
+The people watching from the shore then start to cheer.
 This scene is where the phrase is thought to have originated from.

-- I recently completed a video game that was very lengthy.
-While I thought some parts of it were entertaining, I couldn’t help but feel that it jumped the shark around the halfway point.
+- I just got done watching a lengthy movie.
+While I found some parts to be entertaining, I couldn’t help but feel that it jumped the shark half-way through.